glesica/software-reliability/topics/linters-and-formatters/README.md

 ### Case Visitor

+Now that we understand the Visitor Pattern, we can make use of the Python `ast` module to create the rest of our linter.
 The actual visitor implementation is shown below.
 Visitor methods are implemented using runtime reflection, the base class looks for a method called `visit_X` where `X` is the class name of the node to be processed.
 If such a method is not found, a generic method, on the base class, is run instead.

 ```python
 import ast